yashsahugtx/skype-docs/Skype/SDN/articles/unattended-installation-of-sdn-manager-and-dialog-listener.md

 > [!NOTE]
-> <P>Most settings provided during the setup can be modified after the installation by editing the DialogListener.exe.config file</P>
+> Most settings provided during the setup can be modified after the installation by editing the DialogListener.exe.config file.

 > [!NOTE]
-> <P>When DNS Service Location (SRV) records are used by the Dialog Listener, any configured value for the parameter CONFIGURATIONURI is ignored.
-Instead, the URI specified in the SRV record is used.</P>
+> When DNS Service Location (SRV) records are used by the Dialog Listener, any configured value for the parameter CONFIGURATIONURI is ignored.
+Instead, the URI specified in the SRV record is used.